bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Effect Syntax</h4>

-As previously mentioned, each effect method has it's own syntax which can be found in the jQuery [effects documentation](http://api.jquery.com/category/effects/).
+<p>As previously mentioned, each effect method has it's own syntax which
+can be found in the jQuery <a href="http://api.jquery.com/category/effects/">
+effects documentation</a>.
 The duration, easing, and callback parameters outlined here are common, but not available on every method.
-It is best to review the syntax of a method should you have any questions around it.
+It is best to review the syntax of a method should you have any questions around it.</p>

 <h4>Effects Demo</h4>

-Taking the same events demo from above, the .remove() method is now used as part of a callback function on the .fadeOut() method.
-Using the .fadeOut() method allows for the alert message to gradually fade out rather than quickly disappearing, then be removed from the DOM after the animation is complete.
+<p>Taking the same events demo from above, the .remove() method is now used
+as part of a callback function on the .fadeOut() method.
+Using the .fadeOut() method allows for the alert message to gradually fade out rather than quickly disappearing, then be removed from the DOM after the animation is complete.</p>

 <h4>HTML</h4>